ultnie/EDN/README.md

 <div align="center">
   <h1 align="center">
-  Clojure S expressions
+  Clojure EDN
   </h1>
 </div>

 ## About The Project

-"S expressions" project as a part of NSU Modern Programming Methods course
+Project as a part of NSU Modern Programming Methods course

 ## Contents